kruesemann/labyrinth/IDEAS.md

 * bear Thorke's light and light the beacons in her name
     * Thorke whispers to you occasionally
     * try to kill Maw whenever you have the chance

+* the wisp king may be able to help you
+    * but he is difficult to find